jamielsharief/lightning/docs/event.md

 ## Usage

-Create the `EventDispatcher` object with the desired `ListenerProvider`.
+Create the `EventDispatcher` object with the desired listener provider, we provide the `ListenerProvider` and the `PrioritizedListenerProvider` providers.

 ```php
 $listenerProvider  = new ListenerProvider();